OlekSt/MilestoneProjectOne/README.md

 [Github Pages link](https://olekst.github.io/User-Centric-Frontend-Milestone-Project-1/)

-The project is a website for a company providing services in aerial photography & filming on the terrtory of the Czech Republic.
+The project is a website for a company providing services in aerial photography & filming on the territory of the Czech Republic.
-The website provides info about the company, equipment it uses for its proejcts, a list of services it provides, also showcases some projects and photo gallery.
-There is a contact page with address of the company, a Google map with its locations, and a contact form which enables visitors to contact the company.
+The website provides info about the company, equipment it uses for its proejcts, a list of services it provides, also showcases a number of projects and photo gallery.
+There is a contact page with address of the company, a Google map with its location, and a contact form which enables visitors to contact the company.
-The footer contains a link to the license from the Civil Aviation Authority, and links to social media sites.
+The footer contains a link to the license from the Civil Aviation Authority, and links to social media pages of the company.

 The business goals of this website are:

-* Create online presence, and provide info abut the company, its services.
+* Create online presence, and provide info about the company, its services.

 * Present examples of projects, types and quality of photos, & demonstrate company's expereince.

-* Offer a simple way to find the company's location and contact it via the contact-form or a phone.
+* Offer a simple way to find the company's location and contact it via a contact form.

 The customer goals of this website are: